christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Don't declare `var` variables inside a namespace.
 Use `reg` instead.

-    > vars are not be limited in scope to the namespace in which they are declared.
+    > vars are not limited in scope to the namespace in which they are declared.

     ```javascript
     // Bad